lel99999/winAD2012R2_ri/README.md

 Select Add a new forest

-Type in HDPDEV.COM for the Root domain name
+Type in HDPDEV.COM (or whatever name suits you) for the Root domain name

 Click Next